Top Ten: Guilty Treasures

 Director: Frank Borzage

 The "cargo" isn't the only strange thing on this journey.
-The title does, however, symbolically refer to its most unusual factor: A rather too obvious Christ-like figure, Cambreau, played by Ian Hunter.
+The title does, however, symbolically refer to its most unusual factor: a rather too obvious Christ-like figure, Cambreau, played by Ian Hunter.
 He tags along with some other prisoners attempting an escape from Devil's Island, a penal colony off the coast of French Guiana.
-One might suspect that this character's persistent appearance in the story-line would become an annoyance yet that's really not the case.
+One might suspect that this character's persistent appearance in the storyline would become an annoyance yet that's really not the case.
 He's rarely judgmental.
 His remarks about the others are always creatively intelligent, often unexpectedly helpful.
-Cambreau is even forgiving given these inmates' sordid backgrounds and especially after witnessing their self-centered actions during the long and difficult escape.
+Cambreau is even forgiving given these inmates' sordid backgrounds and especially after witnessing their self-centred actions during the long and difficult escape.
 One of his surprising responses occurs when a very close relationship ends between two of the convicts: Moll and his younger companion Dufond (portrayed by Albert Dekker and John Arledge respectively).
 The younger Dufond dies.
 Moll, not being able to cope without his friend (lover?) decides to take his own life.
 Yet Cambreau neither condemns the suicide or the rather obvious homosexual feelings between the two.
 Instead he only reinforces the idea to Moll that it's not too late for a spiritual awakening.
 Besides, this religiously symbolic figure is not just an observer he's a participant: Cambreau goes to great lengths (sometimes miraculous) to help the other criminals remain free!
 His presence right through to the end of this story will remain mysteriously, and perhaps awkwardly, ambivalent.
 All of these characters are unique and multidimensional.
 Most are depicted as ruthless, albeit creative, opportunists.
 Foremost is Paul Lukas' serial killer Hessler whose past includes disposing of his many wives for purely financial gain.
 Hessler cynically but respectfully rejects Cambreau's religious overtures including when they part company, bringing further realism to the proceedings.
 Now did I mention this film stars Clark Gable as one of the convicts and Joan Crawford as a thinly disguised prostitute?
 No?
 Well then I saved the best part for last.
 Their on and off again relationship (not to mention their dialogue which is snappier than a busload of Japanese tourists) is priceless.
 Add the weird Peter Lorre as a prison informer who vies for Crawford's affections and you have one mismatched, strange, yet highly enjoyable and fascinating motion picture.